xyproto/algernon/README.md

 // Get all unconfirmed usernames AllUnconfirmedUsernames() -> table

-// Get a confirmation code that can be given to a user,
+// Get the existing confirmation code for a given user,
 // or an empty string.
 Takes a username.
 ConfirmationCode(string) -> string